aivaraleksiev/Sticky-notes.com/REST API documentation.md

-# Sticky-notes REST API documentation
+# Sticky-notes REST API Documentation

 This is the Sticky-notes REST API Reference.
 It provides API documentation, request/response samples, and usage description.